-If daylight saving time seems tricky, try figuring out the time on the Moon
+If daylight saving time seems tricky, try figuring out the time on the moon

 But for it to work, both the landing site and the satellites need to know what time it is.

 Currently, lunar missions use UTC like everyone else, and that might seem like the simplest solution, Ventura-Traveset says.
 But in fact, he believes it'll be tricky to use UTC on the moon.
-Part of the problem is the sheer distance between the earth and the moon, which means a timing signal from earth would take over a second to get from earth to the moon – an eternity by the standards of today's atomic clocks.
+Part of the problem is the sheer distance between Earth and the moon, which means a timing signal from Earth would take over a second to get from earth to the moon – an eternity by the standards of today's atomic clocks.

 But there's an even more fundamental problem: Einstein's theory of relativity states that time actually ticks differently in different parts of space.
-Specifically, the moon's lower gravity and its motion relative to the earth cause time to pass around 56 microseconds faster each earth day.
+Specifically, the moon's lower gravity and its motion relative to Earth cause time to pass around 56 microseconds faster each earth day.

 ESA is working with NASA to figure out how to create standards for communications and navigation on the moon.
 In a statement, NASA told NPR that "subject matter experts throughout the international community are discussing an approach to provide recommendations to the International Astronomical Union for lunar reference frame and time systems."